Islamic pottery: Middle (1200–1400)

 The Seljuks brought new and fresh inspiration to the Muslim world, attracting artists, craftsmen and potters from all regions including Egypt.
 In addition to continuing the production of similar (although more refined) tin and lustre glaze ceramics, the Seljuks (in Persia) were credited for the introduction of a new type sometimes known as "Faience".
 This is made from a hard white frit paste coated with transparent alkaline glaze.

-Hispano-Moresque ware emerged in Al-Andaluz in the 13th century, probably after potters escaped the instability after the fall of the Fatimids.
+Hispano-Moresque ware emerged in Al-Andalus in the 13th century, probably after potters escaped the instability after the fall of the Fatimids.
 It introduced lustreware manufacture to Europe and from the start was widely exported to the elites of Christian kingdoms.
 The first centre was Málaga, producing wares in traditional Islamic styles, but from the 13th century Muslim potters migrated to the reconquered Christian city of Valencia, outlying suburbs of which such as Manises and Paterna became the most important centres, manufacturing mainly for Christian markets in styles increasingly influenced by European decoration, though retaining a distinct character.
 The potters were mostly still Muslim or Morisco.